CanyonMontana/first-repo/README.md

 ## Subheader

-I should go to yout college.
+I should go to your college.